akashkumar5/a-php-blog/README.md

-This will be a blog template in codeigniter framework every one is invited to make it better
+This is a blog template in codeigniter framework every one is invited to make it better.

+For setup this blog blog in your localhost clone this on you local machine.
+Before browing you have to setup your database information navigate to application/config/database.php and set your hostname username and password after that you need to set your base url.
 #run this sql queries for start
+copy all the following query and run on your phpmyadmin

 CREATE TABLE IF NOT EXISTS basic ( id int(11) NOT NULL, basic int(11) NOT NULL ) ENGINE=MyISAM DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;